What is Process Throughput?

 - the number of items ordered

-The difference between how many items were ordered and how many were produced matters.
-A process that produces more items than customers are ordering is not Lean and generates waste.
+The difference between the number of items ordered and the number of items produced matters.
+A process that delivers more goods than customers are demanding is not Lean and generates waste.

 - the number of defects